alexus-resolver/learning-sessions/goerrors/slides_errors.md

 # WHEN TO WRAP

-* Must wrap if 2 or more error-returning statements in the function
+* Simple rule: wrap always, it wouldn't hurt.

+---

+But
-* Can return an original error if there is only 1 return
+* Can skip wrapping if there is only one error-returning statement in the function
 * Refactor the first return statement before adding a second one.

 ---